trade-copilot/ape-ai-docs/Getting Started/what-is-askape.md

 ## 🎓 Who Is This For?

 ### Perfect for you if you:
-✅ Want to save time on research
+✅ Want quick, clear insight without the overwhelm
+✅ Trade a few times per week and value risk‑aware ideas ✅ Follow social + news and want signal over noise
-✅ Like using AI for trading ideas
+✅ Like using AI to speed up research and decisions
-✅ Follow social media for stock trends
-✅ Want to learn to trade risk-free
-✅ Need portfolio analysis and insights
+✅ Want portfolio analysis and “what to do next”
-✅ Trade on-the-go (mobile + desktop)
+✅ Trade on‑the‑go (mobile + desktop)

 ### Might not be for you if you:
+❌ You’re a full‑time scalper who only day trades
-❌ Never want to use AI
+❌ You never want to use AI in your process
-❌ Only trade through broker platforms
+❌ You only use broker platforms and avoid research tools
-❌ Prefer traditional research methods only

 ---